Home » LISK Locations » This Location

 Jessica Taylor was from Poughkeepsie, New York.
 She became involved in the sex industry after her boyfriend and pimp, Khalil White, isolated her from her family.

-Her decomposing remains were found lying on a sheet of plastic that had been placed on top of a pile of tree branches and scrap wood.
-It is believed that the sheet in question may have been a shower curtain.
+Her decomposing remains were found lying on a surgical drape that had been placed on top of a pile of tree branches and scrap wood.
+A male hair underneath her body was found to be a match with Heuermann's DNA.

 Manorville site